 Harvest

 Coffee is harvested during the wet season and thousands of pickers come out to work, earning USD 2 per basket.
 The baskets look large, surely at least 20 litres.
 If you’re a good picker, you manage 20 baskets per day.
 But remember to only pick the the red berries.
-Any green or orange ones means money taken out of your paycheck.
+Any green or orange ones means money taken out of your pay check.
+It’s a brutal world.

 The beans are put through this large, colourful mill… but not before it’s been hand-sorted to ensure no unwanted “additives” in the mix.
 Coins and rings have been discovered – that would severely damage the mill.